kopi9999/mz80emu/doc/src/config.md

 ## Structs

 ### `RawInterfacesInfo`
-Stores raw data of interfaces and derived interfaces after loading.
+Stores raw data of interfaces and derived interfaces.
 | Field | Corresponding section in configuration file | Explanation |
 | - | - | - |
 | `module` | `Interfaces` | Vector of strings storing data of all "standard" interfaces. |
 | `derived` | `Derived interfaces` | Three-dimensional vector of strings storing derived interfaces data.
 Outer vector length is equal to number of derived interface arrays, each middle vector length is a number of interfaces in the array and each inner vector stores two numbers, which refer to ID of "standard" interface array and ID of its interface. |

 ### `RawClockInfo`
-Stores clock period, clock depth and all data of strobe up and strobe down after loading and first part of validation.
+Stores clock period, clock depth and all raw data of strobe up and strobe down.
 | Field | Corresponding section in configuration file | Explanation |
 | - | - | - |
 | `period` | `Clock period` | Time between clock ticks in nanoseconds, stored as string. |